ivoivanov/MyTestRepository/getting-started/what-is-kendo.md

-﻿---
-title: OpenAccess Documentation Demo doc
+---
+title: What is Kendo UI
-slug: oademo-docs-demo-doc
+slug: gs-what-is-kendo
-tags: oademo
+tags: 101, Getting Started, internals
 publish: true
+relatedDocs: gs-downloading-kendo
 ---

-# OpenAccess Documentation Demo
+# What is Kendo UI

 Kendo UI is an HTML5, jQuery-based framework for building modern web apps.
 The framework features more than a dozen UI components, a rich data vizualization framework, an auto-adaptive Mobile framework, and all of the tools needed for HTML5 app development, such as Data Binding, Templating, Drag-and-Drop API, and more.